DanielRJohnson/Glimmer/README.md

 ## If Expressions
  - Ife's are expressions in Glimmer that evaluate to the last statement of which branch gets evaluated
  - The condition of an ife is also multi-statement and evaluates to the last statement
+ - truthy values are not null, false, or zero
  - Any amount of "else ife" branches are allowed that are also have multi-statement conditions
  - Funcions are the only scope extenders, so the blocks of an ife operate in the same environment as its parent